 Abarim Publications' online Biblical Hebrew Dictionary

-The powerful and versatile particle ה (he) occurs as prefix and postfix:
+The powerful and versatile particle ה (he) occurs as prefix and suffix:

 (1) As prefix this particle predominantly serves as the definite emphatic article.